A CREATIVE COMMUNITY FOR WRITERS:

 THIS COLLECTIVE ACTIVELY:

-• Encourages each other to be persistent and determined in your right to be creative.
+Encourages each other to be persistent and determined in each person’s right to be creative.

 ABOUT FRANKIE ROLLINS

-Frankie converses with seekers about creativity with an unflagging radiant warmth.
-She knows that creative people must access their personalities, knowledge banks, memories, lostness-and-foundness.
-They must know the obstacles and dreams within them to make their art, and Frankie has developed ways to help them move authentically, confidently, and joyously into their work.
-In 2023, she started the Fifth Brain Collective so that she can teach people how to trust their own fifth brains, claim their time for creativity, and create a community of support.
+Frankie converses with writers with an unflagging radiant warmth.
+She knows that writers must access their personalities, knowledge banks, memories, lostness-and-foundness.
+They must know the obstacles and dreams within them to make their art, and Frankie has developed ways to help writers move authentically, confidently, and joyously into their work.

 After earning an MFA in Creative Writing from Goddard College, she embarked on a study of writers, the magic of their brains and the obstacles getting in their way.
 Frankie became a teaching artist in the schools and adjunct faculty for various colleges.
 She created her own tiny school of creative writing in New Jersey for nine years, and then served as creative writing faculty at Pima Community College in Tucson for thirteen years.
 After working with thousands of writers, Frankie wrote Do You Feel Like Writing?
-A Creative Guide to Artistic Confidence, to give writers permission to examine the ingredients of their own experiences, understand their own habits, and learn the importance of sharing their perspective.
+A Creative Guide to Artistic Confidence, to give writers permission to love their own writing in ways that are not just literary; but also transformative, spiritual, and communal.

 Previously, Frankie published The Grief Manuscript, The Sin Eater & Other Stories, and a novella, “Doctor Porchiat's Dream”.
 The secret to Frankie's everlasting curiosity and sunshine is embedded in her commitment to writing anything she wants without quantifiable reason or expectation of external success.
 She writes because she loves to write, and it is the way she makes sense of the world.
 She knows that she needs no other reason.